krmanik/Anki-xiehanzi/README.md

 - Night mode
 - Change size of characters
 - Change drawing stroke width
+- Pinyin with tone color in HSK 3.0 decks
-- HSK1 - HSK6 audio included in the decks
+- HSK1 - HSK9 audio included in the decks
 - View meaning by opening [Pleco dictionary](https://www.pleco.com/) on phone.
 - View character details using [https://hanzicraft.com/](https://hanzicraft.com/)
 - View mnemonics of characters using [http://rtega.be/chmn/](http://rtega.be/chmn/)